 The same advice applies for a sofa with a chaise.
 You’ll rarely see this in a shelter magazine.
 I would ONLY install a sofa with a chaise in a room where it was the ONLY configuration that makes sense.
 It makes installing a coffee table awkward just for starters.

-However, in my family room is narrow, I would have nowhere to include a second chair so in a pinch, the chaise adds another seat, especially for TV watching.
+However, since my family room is narrow, I would have nowhere to include a second chair.
+So in a pinch, the chaise adds another seat, especially for TV watching.

 First you need a round mirror with a thin frame, here are several you could choose from:

 You’ll also need two ginger (temple) jars like the orange and white striped ones you see here.
-I’ve had them for awhile and they are not available anymore but here are some lovely ginger jars you could coordinate with your colour scheme:
+I’ve had them for a while and they are not available anymore but here are some lovely ginger jars you could coordinate with your colour scheme.
+Place them on either side of your mirror.

 Here are some arrangements you can purchase already made: